 He is a supporter of global conservation efforts and stewarding the next generation of environmental leaders, as well as making Santa Cruz an environmentally sound place for all to thrive.

-Not only was Justin the first Black mayor to be elected into office in Santa Cruz, but also the first to be elected into a year with a racial revolution, a pandemic along with its residual effects, and the fires that broke out in the Northern part of the county.
+Not only was Justin the first Black man to be elected into office in Santa Cruz, but also the first to be elected into a year with a racial revolution, a pandemic along with its residual effects, and the fires that broke out in the Northern part of the county.

 Out of the many progressions made in a year unlike any other, Justin declared the first Black Lives Matter month in Santa Cruz, July of 2020.